renzol2/brain/docs/spectral-composition.md

 ## Methods

-In spectral composition, [[modulation-synthesis]] is often used as a tool.
+In spectral composition, [[modulation-synthesis|modulation synthesis]] is often used as a tool.